 Humans, in some ways, are like all other creatures; we share a basic biological predisposition towards self-preservation and the interests of survival and reproduction.
 What makes us unique is that we have got an enormous forebrain.
 This allows us to do many things, including thinking in abstract and symbolic terms to the point where we can create “things” that do not exist (physically) or use our imagination to conceptualize something brand new and create them.

 We are also able to position ourselves in time.
 We can think about things that had happened in the past, even before we ever existed.
 We can think about things that might happen in the very distant future.
 We can imagine ourselves in an infinite number of potential or possible scenarios.
 However, if we realize that we will someday die, that anyone can die at any time, for reasons that no one could ever anticipate or control, most of us would not be able to get up in the morning if that is all we thought about.
-What our ancestors did rather ingeniously, albeit quite unconsciously, is to solve the problem of how to manage the existential terror that is gendered by the awareness of death, which is, in turn, byproduct of our intelligence.
+What our ancestors did rather ingeniously, albeit quite unconsciously, is to solve the problem of how to manage the existential terror that is gendered by the awareness of death, which is, in turn, a byproduct of our intelligence.
 Through the narrative of human-constructed beliefs about the nature of reality that we share with other people, culture hides or minimizes the anxiety of death by assigning value and meaning to our lives.
 All cultures provide an account of the origin of the universe.

 All cultures have prescriptions for how we should behave while we are here.